 BOONE — The county commissioners unanimously passed a resolution at the Feb.
-6 meeting to allow a vote on a quarter-cent sales tax increase to be included on the May primary ballot.
+6 meeting to allow a vote on a quarter-percent sales tax increase to be included on the May primary ballot.

-Chairman John Welch clarified that the sales tax increase would be a quarter of a cent — in other words 25 percent — not an increase of a quarter (as in the coin).
+Chairman John Welch clarified that the sales tax increase would be a quarter of a percent not an increase of a quarter (as in the coin).
 Welch also said the passing of the resolution doesn’t mean the increase has been passed, just approved to be sent to the Board of Elections to be put on the primary ballot.

 “The last time we had a referendum, the waters got muddy,” Welch said.
 “We want this to be as clear as possible.”